xcres/xcres/README.md

 `xcresources` searches your Xcode project for resources and generates an index as struct constants.
-So you will never have to reference a resource, without knowing already at compile if it exists or not.
+So you will never have to reference a resource, without knowing already at compile time if it exists or not.

 It includes **loose images**, **.bundles**, **asset catalogs** (.xcasset) and even **.strings** in the index.

-It gives you **code autocompletion** for resources, without the need of an Xcode plugin and even for string keys.
+It gives you **code autocompletion** for resources and localized string keys, without the need of an Xcode plugin.

 Especially if your app is a bit more complex, this will greatly improve your workflow.
 It ensures a better quality and gives you more safety.
-You will see directly when a resource is missing, because you renamed it, or you moved it around.
+You will see directly when a resource is missing, when you renamed it, or you moved it around.

 Furthermore it won't even bother you for trivial name changes like change